 The epic film adaptation of The Lord of the Rings (2001-2003) united families at Christmas.
-Later, during The Hobbit trilogy (2012-2014), Tolkien’s imagination inspired the fans to dress into hobbits, dwarfs, elves—while the most dedicated enthusiasts put on the long, grey beard of wizard Gandalf as they slept in close groups in small tents behind the cinema of Tennispalatsi in Helsinki’s Kamppi district.
+Later, during The Hobbit trilogy (2012-2014), Tolkien’s imagination inspired the fans to dress as hobbits, dwarfs, elves—while the most dedicated enthusiasts donned the long, grey beard of wizard Gandalf as they slept in close groups in small tents behind the cinema of Tennispalatsi in Helsinki’s Kamppi district.

 By helming the biopic of Tolkien, Karukoski becomes the first Finnish Hollywood director since Renny Harlin, who made his breakthrough in the late ‘80s.
 (You may or may not know him from directing Die Hard 2!)